-Atlanta bicycle accident lawyer Bryce Angell, founder of The Angell Law Firm, is an avid, life-long cyclist and understands the danger that negligent drivers pose to bikers.
+Atlanta personal injury lawyer Bryce Angell, the founder of The Angell Law Firm, is an avid, life-long cyclist and understands the danger that negligent drivers pose to bikers.

-If you have been injured in a bike accident, The Angell Law Firm can help you seek compensation for your injuries.
+If you have been injured in a bike accident, contact the mass tort lawyers at The Angell Law Firm can help you seek compensation for your injuries.

 Bicycle Accidents Carry High Rates of Injury

 With so much beautiful scenery, Georgia is a great state for bicyclists.

 But when bicycles and cars share the same roads, accidents happen.

 In an average year, there are between 800 and 900 accidents involving bicycles in Georgia, according to the Georgia Department of Public Health.

 Nearly 80 percent of these accidents cause some type of injury.

 A bicycle accident can result in significant property damage and physical injuries.